khpylon/MachEWidget/README.md

 - Send commands to car to lock or unlock doors, perform remote start, and force refresh
 - Assign "short cuts" to other related apps such as FordPass, Waze, etc
 - Can display all supported vehicles assigned to a single log-in on individual widgets
+- Display vehicles as a wireframe or in a color of your choice

 ## Known Issues & Limitations